Blazemeter/taurus/site/dat/docs/Selenium.md

 ## Requests Scenario

 Selenium executor supports building test script from the `requests` option of `scenario`.
 Look at [Nose executor manual page](Nose.md#Request-Scenario) for more information.
+Note: it that case `test-mode` will be equal `selenium`

 ## Automatic Installation of Web Driver